-The Consumer Code for Home Builders has one of most extensive customer satisfaction surveys in this sector.
+The Consumer Code for Home Builders has one of the most extensive customer satisfaction surveys in this sector.
 NHBC sends (by post) every home buyer in its scheme, a customer satisfaction survey six weeks after they have moved into their new home.
-The last survey was sent to 76,000 homes and the response rate was 62%.
+The last survey was sent to 99,119 homes and the response rate was 62%.

-The survey is entirely independent of any builder or builder group and is independently validated by Reading University with IPSOS and MORI having previously acted as consultants on the survey methodology.
-The results are published annually by the Home Builders Federation which includes ratings of the builders.
+The responses are sent to Reading University for analysis.
+Recently IPSOS and MORI have also had input into the survey.
+The results are published annually by the Home Builders Federation, which includes ratings of the builders.